By Lyle V. Harris

 Georgia Power is the majority owner of the Vogtle nuclear expansion with a roughly 45 percent stake.
 Their project partners include Oglethorpe Power and the Municipal Electric Authority of Georgia, a co-op owned by small, community based electric membership corporations across the state.

 The new reactors were originally projected to cost about $14 billion and were supposed to be up and running this year.
 Instead, the latest estimates suggest that the project won’t be completed until 2023 and will cost a staggering $25 billion.
-So far, the upfront surcharges – about $100-per-month on a typical household bill – have already cost rate-paying customers about $2 billion, with a “b.”
+So far, the upfront surcharges – about $100-per-year on a typical household bill – have already cost rate-paying customers about $2 billion, with a “b.”

 As I’ve stated before, the Vogtle project was doomed from the git-go, an outcome that wasn’t difficult to foresee.
 One of the biggest factors was – and remains – the spineless leadership at the five-member Georgia Public Service Commission which has repeatedly failed to protect consumers’ interests when it comes to their slavish patronage of Georgia Power/Southern Company.
 It didn’t help, of course, that Commissioners repeatedly ignored the warnings of their own staff and independent monitors.